Best Kitten Food in US for 2020: Guide & Reviews For Dry & Wet

 Okay, so now you know our personal preference, let’s talk about why quality kitten food is so important.

-While yes, she is “just a cat,” quality does matter.
+While yes, she is “just a cat,” quality cat food does matter.
 Especially in cats, there is often a significant link between health and behavior.

 For instance, certain types of food may be higher in magnesium and other ingredients that encourage crystals to develop in a cat’s urinary system.
 These crystals could lead to urinary tract infections, urinating outside of the box, or even in a life-threatening situation if the bladder becomes blocked.